HOUSEHOLD DANGERS AND TOXINS

 I am afraid this list could go on forever but I will list as many as I know of at this time and readers can let me know if I have left any out.
 There is a good chance that just about every product made by companies that use chemicals we can't pronounce can be toxic to our parrots.
 Some new carpeting outgasses toxins, fumes from paneling can be toxic, adhesives used in construction and flooring can kill parrots ...
 We REALLY need to check products out before we bring them into our the home we share with our parrots.
-I wouldn’t always trust the sellers and/or manufacturers to tell you the truth because they often don’t know or don’t care but ask any way!
-If you have any question at all about the safety of any repair, construction or ne decoration in your home, board your parrot at a friend's, vet's, quality bird sitter, or quality bird shop until the danger of fumes is past.
+I wouldn’t always trust the sellers and/or manufacturers to tell you the truth because they often don’t know or don’t care but ask anyway!
+If you have any question at all about the safety of any repair, construction or new decoration in your home, board your parrot at a friend's, vet's, quality bird sitter, or quality bird shop until the danger of fumes is passed.
 Parrots and other birds have a much more delicate respiratory system than mammals so almost anything that produces fumes can create problems for them.

-Teflon, Silverstone, T-fall and other non-stick coating used in Cookware, Stove Drip Pans, Irons, Ironing Board Covers, Bread Makers, Self-cleaning Ovens, Portable Heaters, Hair Dryers, hair curlers nd other household appliances: When overheated, these items can release fumes that are deadly to birds.
-I personally would not own any cookware with non-stick coating as there is too much room for error.
+Teflon, Silverstone, T-fall and other non-stick coating used in Cookware, Stove Drip Pans, Irons, Ironing Board Covers, Bread Makers, Self-cleaning Ovens, Portable Heaters, Hair Dryers, hair curlers and other household appliances: When overheated, these items can release fumes that are deadly to birds.
+I personally would not own any cookware with a non-stick coating as there is too much room for error.
 I can be a forgetful cook and occasionally have house guests who may not know about the danger to my birds.
 I don’t want to take the chance.
 I would rather scrub pots.
 However, there are now non-stick ceramic cookware brands that can be used around birds.

 Check any product that has a heating element.
 Heaters and some other products often have a Teflon coating to keep the heating element from rusting.
 It often burns off safely if used a couple of times in a garage or somewhere that a parrot can’t breathe the fumes.
 Some hair dryers and curlers have Teflon others don’t check to make sure they don’t before using in a bird household.